Raphomet/workshop/intro.md

 !SLIDE

 ## Ruby: programming language
+* General purpose; you can use it for math, to generate music, to make charts, to scrape web pages
 * Object oriented
-* General purpose

 !SLIDE

 ## Rails: web application framework
-* Database agnostic
+* Specialized piece of code for building websites
-* Built using the Ruby Language
+* Written in Ruby
-* History
-  * 37signals
-  * 2004 - first released as open source
+* Open source
-  * 2007 - shipped with Mac OS 10.5 "Leopard"

 !SLIDE
 ## The Rails Philosophy